miyadaiku/miyadaiku-docs/doc/contents/en/tutorial/tutorial_blog.rst

 Create a project
 -------------------------

-At first, create Miyadaiku project in the ``first_blog`` directory with the following command.
+At first, create Miyadaiku project to the ``first_blog`` directory with the following command.

 .. code-block:: console